 Before you begin designing a workout program, always remember that every person's body is different.
 So while these strategies will work for anyone, you might find that you grow better with one technique than another.

 That’s not a reason to ignore any of the three approaches, but it does mean that you might emphasize one tactic more than another.
-Some people might see incredible progress with only lifting heavy weights, whereas others might see it with moderate weight for more reps.
+Some people might see incredible progress with only lifting heavy weights, whereas others might see it with light weights for more reps.

 If you want to really focus on building muscle — and not just becoming stronger or being able to train harder — then variety is your best friend.

-The key is increasing training volume in different ways.
-It can be done by. blending a mix of low (1-5), medium (6-12) and high (15+) rep ranges to ensure that you’re triggering all of the processes of muscle growth.
+The key is blending a mix of low (1-5), medium (6-12) and high (15+) rep ranges to ensure that you’re triggering all of the processes of muscle growth.

-Because some exercises are best for gaining strength, while others are ideal for tension, or creating the pump, you’ll want to include diversity in your training plans.
+Because some exercises are best for gaining strength, while others are ideal for tension, or creating the pump, you’ll want to include diversity in your workout program.

 This doesn’t mean altering up your workouts every day, but it does mean going through cycles where you rotate your reps and the movements you perform.